microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/k8s_infra_observability/_index.md

 - **Node Exporter Full**: The Kubernetes Nodes Dashboard in Grafana provides a detailed view of node-level metrics and resources in your Kubernetes cluster.
 It enables you to monitor CPU and RAM usage, track pods running on each node, and identify any resource anomalies or performance issues.
 The dashboard also offers system-level metrics such as system load, context switches, and file descriptors, allowing for troubleshooting and optimization.
 Additionally, it provides insights into storage capacity, volumes, and I/O operations on the nodes, aiding in effective management of storage resources.

+- **Freezer Monitoring**: The Freezer Monitoring dashboard in Grafana provides the current temperature of the freezers and the temperature history for the last 24 hours.
+You can also set up alerts to notify you when the temperature exceeds a certain threshold.
+This allows you to proactively monitor the freezer's health and performance and take corrective actions to prevent any issues.
+This would be covered in more detail in the [Freezer Monitor guide](../freezer_monitor/_index.md)

 ## Access the dashboards

 As an Operations team member at Contoso Supermarket, you will have access to the Grafana dashboards for infrastructure observability.
 These dashboards provide a comprehensive view of the health, performance, and metrics of the cloud to edge infrastructure.
 To access the Grafana dashboards follow the below steps.